Ireneruru/MediCurator-Readthedocs/docs/source/sections/datasources/Acknowledgements.rst

 Acknowledgements
 ****************

-* Google Summer of Code 2014
+* Google Summer of Code 2016

-* NCI QIN: Resources for development and validation of Radiomic Analyses & Adaptive Therapy — PI: Prior, Sharma (UAMS, Emory)